 She never saw much action, and in fact WWII was over by the time she finished training maneuvers.
 But, she is the only surviving example of a “guppy” style submarine.

 Whitney demonstrates the small doorway between compartments.

-Today’s submarines are nuclear powered and much larger.
+By contrast, the submarines of today are nuclear and have a lot more space to move around.
 Here, we see the engine room and the four V16 GE diesel engines used to power the ship.

-The Clamagore would have held 24 torpedoes, one of which is shown in cross-section in the torpedo room, the final room of the ship (the most aft room).
+The Clamagore held 24 torpedoes, one of which is shown in cross-section in the torpedo room, the final room of the ship (the most aft room).

 Patriot’s Point is not only home to the USS Yorktown, the Medal of Honor Museum, and the USS Clamagore, it’s also home to the USS Laffey, a replica of a Vietnam support base and serves as a boat launch for tours to Fort Sumter.

-We’re still on day one in Charleston and we’ve covered a lot of ground.
+Today we covered a lot of ground!
 We took a walking tour, we saw some churches and graveyards and we had some lunch.
 Next, let’s go watch the sunset over the Ashley River and James Island from the Battery.

 Enjoyed the pics, especially the pic of you on the flight deck then and now.
 Some great shots of Whitney also!

 I enjoyed the tour .I am glad you got your new picture on the deck